About Me

 In 2010 I founded a reading group that focused on contemporary psychoanalytic theory, and in 2011 I began volunteering at Walk-In Counseling Center as a receptionist and at the Neighborhood Involvement Program’s Rape and Sexual Abuse Center as a crisis counselor.
 In 2012, I enrolled in the University of Minnesota’s School of Social Work program with an emphasis in clinical mental health.

-Throughout this time, I continued my work at the University of Minnesota Press.
+Throughout that time, I continued my work at the University of Minnesota Press.
 I was promoted to Humanities Editor in 2014 (the first woman and youngest person to hold this position) where I became responsible for acquiring titles in a range of fields, including queer and trans studies, critical race and ethnic studies, feminist philosophy, disability studies, and childhood studies.
 Many of the books I acquired emphasize radical understandings of social justice and have gone on to win national and international awards.

 License